shakyracc/hackathon-code-battle-edition/README.md

 #### Lessons
 1. It's easy to get side tracked with cool ideas. "oh let me just add this function really quickly" turns into 5 hours of coding EASILY
-2. CSS is a time sink. don't get caught there for too long. tell a friend your diving in so they can reinforce a time limit.
+2. CSS is a time sink. don't get caught there for too long. tell a friend you're diving in so they can reinforce a time limit.
 3. Having a designer makes life WAYYYYYY easier as a full stack dev.
 Thank you @3fcc#1923 for taking on this challenge with me.
 4. MVP MVP MVP MVP.
 I eliminated a block of code every time I sat down with the laptop.
 Too many bugs? can it. this is a prototype.
 I kept thinking, " there are gonna be so many experts in this competition, i NEEED working code and cool features to stand out"............garbage.
 Focus on your MVP.
 Refine the MVP if necessary.
 5. Good project management tools help A LOT.
 They make remote team collaboration seemless.